xively/simulator/CONTRIBUTING.md

 - write tests
 - keep the modular pattern of the project

+## The rebase team policy

+> When a feature branch’s development is complete, rebase/squash all the work down to the minimum number of meaningful commits and avoid creating a merge commit – either making sure the changes fast-forward (or simply cherry-pick those commits into the target branch).
+> While the work is still in progress and a feature branch needs to be brought up to date with the upstream target branch, use rebase – as opposed to pull or merge – not to pollute the history with spurious merges.

 ## Submitting a Pull Request

 Before you submit your pull request consider the following guidelines: